 DIY Trash Can Cabinet

 Are you already tapped out on cabinet space but are still looking for ways to hide your kitchen garbage can.
 If you are handy and have some basic woodworking skills this might be the option for you.
 This is a great kitchen trash can storage idea can and add tons of extra storage to your kitchen.
 The best thing about this option is that it can be customized to fit the size and style of your kitchen.
 This one is stained with a lovely gray wood stain.
-If you decide to go this route check out my gray wood stain and white wood stain reviews here to help select a wood stain that fits with your home decor.
+If you decide to go this route check out my gray wood stain and white wood stain reviews here to help select a wood stain that fits with your existing home decor.

 Corner Cabinet Hidden Trash Can

-This corner cabinet kitchen trash can storage idea is a fantastic use of another space that is frequently under used in kitchens.
+This corner cabinet kitchen trash can idea is a fantastic use of another space that is frequently under used in kitchens.
 This trash can cabinet also includes space for a recycling bin or it can be used as a second trash can.
 This trash can cabinet also uses a standard 13 gallon trash bag so it’s certainly big enough for large famalies.

 Standard In Cabinet Trash Can Storage